 Christine Woodcock has always loved school, reading and children’s literature, which is what inspired her to pursue a doctorate in Reading from the University at Albany.
 She is passionate about working with children, families, and teachers around issues of literacy.
 From a young age, Christine began working as a child care provider, children’s librarian, art teacher, and dance instructor.
 These experiences helped mold her into the professional educator she is today.
 After teaching special education in a variety of urban, rural, and suburban environments in K-8th grade settings, Christine served as a full time professor for the Massachusetts College of Liberal Arts, Towson University, and Southern New Hampshire University.
 As a professor, she is fortunate enough to help educate a new generation of teachers, specializing in courses such as Reading and Language Arts, Children’s Literature, and Literacy Assessment.
-Christine is currently an adjunct instructor for American International College, and is devoting time at home to write her own children’s books.
-Most importantly, Christine is now a full-time mother to her young daughter, Eve.
+Christine is currently an adjunct instructor for American International College, and is the Learning Disabilities Specialist at Northwestern Connecticut Community College.